SpawnZ1337/SimplexityTool/applications/content/README.md

 Make sure that the *'Commit directly to the `master` branch'* option has been selected before you click the *'Commit changes'* button.

-**You will be able to break things!**
-Everything you commit will be online right away.
-When you did something wrong and broke the website but are not able to revert it yourself, please contact me as soon as possible and I will revert the change.
+Since everything commits live automatically once something is changed, you could mess something up.
+When this occurs, please contact me straight away so I can fix it.

 #### What should the content look like?